Vivek-04022001/documentation/plone.app.dexterity/advanced/validators.md

 ## Constraints

-If this does not suffice, you can pass your own constraint function to a field.
+If this doesn't suffice, you can pass your own constraint function to a field.
 The constraint function should take a single argument: the value that is to be validated.
 This will be the field's type.
 The function should return a boolean `True` or `False`.